vishalambekar37/BMI-CALCULATOR/README.md

 # Simple-Calculator

-A simple CAlculator for general purposes
+A simple BMI CAlculator for general purposes

 ## Why use it?

-It is useful for simple calculations.
+It is useful for simple calculate the BMI.

-## Features
-* Add
-* Multiply
-* Subtract
-* Divide
-* Modulo

 ## Built With
 * Flutter